photoprism/photoprism-docs/docs/getting-started/docker-compose.md

     curl -sSf https://dl.photoprism.app/podman/install.sh | bash
     ```

-    Please remember to replace the `docker` and `docker compose` commands with `podman` and `podman-compose` when following the instructions and examples in our further documentation.
+    Please remember to replace the `docker` and `docker compose` commands with `podman` and `podman-compose` when following further instructions and examples.

 === "Raspberry Pi"